BahlaiLab/Policies/letter_to_prospective_student.md

 This repository contains information about my advising style, approaches and expectations.
 All lab members are expected to adhere to the lab code of conduct.

 If you’re interested in pursuing a graduate program with me after looking at these materials, please drop me an email detailing your background, research interests and career goals.
-If we find there are significant synergies between my research and your goals, I’m happy to set up a meeting to talk about our program and the application process.
+If I find there are significant synergies between my research and your goals, I’m happy to set up a meeting to talk about our program and the application process.

 My best,